Perspective by Krist Novoselić (July 11, 2016)

 The Inevitable Party gets deeper into the situation with mixed-method case study.
 Masket analyzes voter turnout and compares the amount of money spent in certain races.
 This study found many donors were giving less to the Colorado Democratic Party, and instead gave to the Roundtable.
 One of the effects of the money was how Roundtable supported candidates were identified as the favorites early on (p.
 56).
 With ample funding, these favorites deterred others from running for office.
 In fact, only five out of 84 Democratic primaries in Colorado were contested in 2004.

 Chapters in the book examine other cases in various states.
-An examination of California’s 2003 gubernatorial recall shows how parties and policy demanders shaped that situation, regardless of California’s anti-party policies; which recall is one of.
+California’s 2003 gubernatorial recall shows how parties and policy demanders shaped that situation, regardless of California’s anti-party policies; which recall is one of.
 Masket then looks at another case with how Minnesota did away with its non-partisan legislature after it became politically polarized after WWII.
-Another chapter tells of how Wisconsin adopted partisan primaries in the first place—it was a fluke of events and passed after policy demanders recognized the benefits—to them—of this anti-party reform.
+Another chapter tells of how Wisconsin adopted partisan primaries in the first place—it was a fluke of events and passed after policy demanders recognized the benefits — to them — of this anti-party reform.

-In another example we learn how Nebraska—with the nation’s only non-partisan legislature—became politically polarized.
+In another example, we learn how Nebraska, with the nation’s only so-called non-partisan legislature, became politically polarized.
 The scholar’s research suggests the adoption of term limits could be the cause.
 How so?
 He says, policy demanders regularly recruit and support candidates who have no institutional memory.
 These temporary legislators then rely on the people who helped get them elected for guidance.

 The title of the book’s concluding chapter is “Quit Fixing It”—which speaks for itself.
 The point is that many so-called reforms fail to achieve their goals while producing unintended consequences that make matters worse.
 He wraps the book up by looking at two things: One is campaign finance, and the other is how parties contribute to representative government and what happens when there is no one to fill that role.